Home Page

 As with other light-wind sailing, getting into a familiar

-position in the boat allows picking up on the feel of the
+position in the boat lets the helm pick up the feel of the

 boat, and whether the speed feels right for the breeze. |